Charismatic movement: Eastern Orthodoxy

-Although most Laestadians are Lutheran and they are often termed Apostolic Lutherans, it is an interdenominational movement, so some are Eastern Orthodox.
-Eastern Orthodox Laestadians are known as Ushkovayzet (article is in Russian).
-Laestadian charismaticsm has been attributed to influences from the shamanistic ecstatic religious practices of the Sami, many who are Laestadians today.

-The charismatic movement has not exerted the same influence on the Eastern Orthodox Church that it has on other mainstream Christian denominations.
+The movement has not exerted the same influence on the Eastern Orthodox Church that it has on other mainstream Christian denominations.
 Although some Eastern Orthodox priests have advanced Charismatic practice in their congregations, the movement is seen as incompatible with Orthodoxy by writers within the church.
-For instance, an article published in the Journal "Orthodox Tradition" says "There is nothing Orthodox about the charismatic movement.
+For instance, an article published in the journal Orthodox Tradition says,"There is nothing Orthodox about the charismatic movement.
 It is incompatible with Orthodoxy, in that it justifies itself only by perverting the message of the Fathers, suggesting that the Church of Christ needs renewal, and indulging in the theological imagery of, Pentecostal cultism."

-Despite this some priests forward Charismatic renewal in the Antiochian Orthodox Christian Archdiocese, the Brotherhood of St. Symeon, and other orthodox churches.
+Some priests forward Charismatic Christian renewal in the Antiochian Orthodox Christian Archdiocese, the Brotherhood of St. Symeon, and other Eastern Orthodox churches.

+There was a charismatic movement among Evangelical Eastern Orthodox Christians in Russia with Laestadian Lutheran influences (the Ushkovayzet), whose practitioners were known as Hekhulites or Hikhkhulites.
+Laestadian charismaticism has been attributed to influences from the shamanistic ecstatic religious practices of the Sámi, many of whom are Laestadians today.